learn-co-curriculum/tidytuesday/README.md

 6. Run the following command: `start`

 ## Every Tuesday
 Every Tuesday a new dataset is added to this project.
-To begin your tidytuesday challenge, you just need to do the following two steps:
+To begin a tidytuesday challenge, complete the following two steps:
 1. Navigate into the `tidytuesday` directory
 2. Run `start`